speechbrain/speechbrain/speechbrain/YAML.md

 output_folder: !ref results/blstm/<seed>
 ```

-This allows us to override the `seed` and have the output folder automatically
+This allows us to change the `seed` and have the output folder automatically
 change its location accordingly.
 This tag also supports basic arithmetic:

 ```yaml